For Road Conditions Information, visit the Road Conditions page in the main menu above.

 Rides will start on schedule so riders should be ready to go at the posted start time.
 Please bring your bike to the ride start point in good working order and with tires properly inflated.
 Always carry a spare tube, tire levers, a patch kit, a pump or air cartridge, water, snacks and emergency contact information.

-Ride Coordinators & Leaders...
+Ride Leaders...

 RideWithGPSlogo_trans_black.png CLUB EVENTS CALENDAR before the scheduled ride date.
 Ride leaders must also ensure that all riders in their group have signed a Release & Waiver Form (including guests), so it is incumbent on them to have forms available as may be needed.
-Click here for additional Ride Coordinator & Leader responsibilities.
+Click here for additional Ride Leader responsibilities.

 Liability Release...